abacusmodeling/abacus-develop/toolchain/Details.md

 ### Structure of the toolchain scripts

-- `install_ABACUS_toolchain.sh` is the main script that will call all other scripts.
+- `install_abacus_toolchain.sh` is the main script that will call all other scripts.
 It contains default flag settings, user input parser, calls to each package installation scripts and the generator of the ABACUS arch files.